muratguzel/letsrate/README.md

 	rails g devise:install
 	rails g devise user
-	rails g rateit user # => This is rateit generator.
+	rails g letsrate user # => This is letsrate generator.

 This generator will create Rate and RatingCache models and link to your user model.